Deoban

-Deoban (देवबन) is a mountain of Garhwal Himalaya in Uttarakhand, India.
+Deoban (देवबन) is a mountain of Garhwal Himalayas in Uttarakhand, India.
 Deoban stands at 6855 meter 22490 feet.
 Its joint 28th highest located entirely within the uttrakhand India.
 Nanda Devi, is the highest mountain in this category.
 Deoban is the 396th highest peak in the world.
 Deoban located just south east of Mana Peak and west of Bidhan. on the south west side lies the Mandir Parbat.